-Thus, Theorem~\ref{updelta-equivalence} ensures that in order to construct the desired isomorphism it suffices to do it after applying $\bf{R}\Gamma(\X, -)$.
-Projection Formula (Theorem~\ref{projection}) and the definition of the $(-)^{L\Updelta}$-functor provide us with functorial isomorphisms
+Thus, Theorem~\ref{updelta-equivalence} ensures that, in order to construct the desired isomorphism, it suffices to do it after applying $\bf{R}\Gamma(\X, -)$.
+The Projection Formula (see Theorem~\ref{projection}) and the definition of the $(-)^{L\Updelta}$-functor provide us with functorial isomorphisms

 where the last isomorphism uses equivalence from Theorem~\ref{updelta-equivalence}.
 Thus, we see

 As a consequence, we have a functorial isomorhism